 1893 | ![]() |

-1889 | E. G. Hastings begins work with Russell on pasteurization of milk, cream, whey.
-He recognized the need for reliable starer cultures in manufacture of Swiss cheese and manufactured and supplied starter cultures to cheese makers. |
+1889 | E. G. Hastings begins work with Harry Russell on pasteurization of milk, cream, whey.
+He recognizes the need for reliable starer cultures in the manufacture of Swiss cheese, and begins to supply such starter cultures to cheese makers. | |

 1886 | ![]() |

-1881 | The first UW Bacteriology class was taught by Professor William Trelease, who incorporated bacteriology into the general botany course.
+1881 | The first UW Bacteriology class is taught by Professor William Trelease, who incorporates bacteriology into the general botany course.
 This is believed to be the first bacteriology class taught at any American university. |